Stamp duty

 There are a few stamp duty exemptions and concessions available in Queensland, including:

-First-home buyer exemption: Full stamp duty exemption applies for first homes valued under $500,000.
+- First-home buyer exemption: Full stamp duty exemption applies for eligible first homes valued under $700,000 (that's a maximum saving of up to $17,350).

-First home vacant land concession: Applies to vacant land valued under $400,000, with a maximum concession of $7,175.
+- First-home vacant land concession: Applies to vacant land valued under $500,000.

 There is no separate transfer duty rate for senior or pensioner concession card holders.